InnerSourceCommons/InnerSourceLearningPath/docs/spell-and-style-checking.md

                'consollidating'?
 ```

-## How to check new Learnign Path content coming in via Pull Requests
+## How to check new Learning Path content coming in via Pull Requests

 This happens automatically, using GitHub Actions and this workflow [vale.yml](.github/workflows/vale.yml).